ChrRubin/CherryRenderer/README.md

  | Volume Up         | Up    |
  | Volume Down       | Down  |
  | Toggle Mute       | M     |

- - **&ast;NEW&ast;** Dark theme!
-   - Switch between the default white theme and dark theme via Menu - Preferences
- - **&ast;NEW&ast;** Volume control support
-   - Control the volume of CherryRenderer from control point applications that support this feature

 ## Known bugs
  - There is currently no buffer handling, as in there are no indications of when a video is in the middle of buffering.